ivan-korobkov/pdef/docs/json-format.md

 Pdef JSON format
 ================
+Pdef is not strictly JSON-compatible in a way that it requires serialization to JSON of all types, not only object/array types.
 Pdef to JSON type mappings, all types are nullable.
 <table>
     <tr>
         <th>Pdef type</th>